bjalfrijters1/FestiFact/README.md

 ################

 1. Clone repo
+2. update-database
-2. Build solution
+3. Build solution
-3. If you run into build problems, check dependecies, all projects use Festifact.Models.
+4. If you run into build problems, check dependecies, all projects use Festifact.Models.
-4. Testing also uses Mobile
+5. Testing also uses Mobile
-5. Run solution with multiple projects (Api AND Web and/or Mobile), can run all three at once.
+6. Run solution with multiple projects (Api AND Web and/or Mobile), can run all three at once.

 You can use both an Android and a WinUI application to run the Mobile project.